Gayathri-Guduru/NAFL-NASH_Early_Detection/README.md

 - Targeting inflammatory pathways may prevent disease progression, offering new treatment strategies for patients with NASH.
 - The models identified key biomarkers and pathways that can aid in early detection and treatment of liver disease, potentially reducing the need for invasive procedures.

+-The analysis provides a robust framework for early detection of liver disorders using gene expression profiling and machine learning.
+By focusing on the identified biomarkers, particularly those involved in inflammation, the development of blood-based diagnostic tests could allow for the non-invasive and early identification of patients at risk for liver diseases such as NAFL and NASH.

 ## Repository Contents
 **R Scripts**: Scripts for differential expression analysis, pathway enrichment, and visualization (heatmaps, volcano plots).
 Result Files: